suffolklibraries/lgc/content/collections/events/horseplay-30-07.md

     content:
       -
         type: text
-        text: 'Join us for a Street Art and Games workshop with Reprezent Project.
+        text: 'Get creative in this video game inspired art and mosaics workshop.
 Get crafty together in this fun workshop inspired by our special exhibition, HORSEPLAY!'
   -
     type: paragraph
     attrs: